eclipse-tractusx/item-relationship-service/docs/concept/#367-adapt-to-changes-of-industry-core/#367-adapt-to-changes-industry-core.md

 For serialized parts, batches, and JIS parts this will be deprecated with new version 3.x.x of AAS.
 ASS parameter assetLifecyclePhase will not be used anymore to detect BOMLifecycle.
 Parameter  'digitalTwinType' is used instead.

+**assetLifecyclePhase is not used to detect BomLifecyle any more.**

 ### Use parameter 'digitalTwinType' to detect  BOMLifecycle

 **Parameter 'digitalTwinType'**